hmac-auth

 Implement HMAC Authentication on a Route

-The following example demonstrates how to implement HMAC authentications on a route.
-You will also attach a consumer custom ID to authenticated request in the Consumer-Custom-Id header, which can be used to implement additional logics as needed.
+The following example demonstrates how to implement HMAC authentication on a route.
+You will also attach a consumer custom ID to authenticated requests in the X-Consumer-Custom-Id header, which can be used to implement additional logics as needed.

 Create a consumer john with a custom ID label: